tekian/cargo-deltabuild/README.md

 ### Trip Wire

-If any changed or deleted file matches a configured trip wire pattern, all crates are considered impacted.
-Use this for critical files like top-level `Cargo.toml`, build scripts, or configuration files.
+If any changed or deleted file matches a trip wire pattern, all crates are considered impacted.

 Config default: